Palestine, Texas: Founding

+A book burning took place in Palestine shortly before the Civil War.
+The town government passed a resolution to examine textbooks to ensure they were supportive of slavery, to prohibit northerners from teaching, and to discourage local merchants from doing business with northerners who did not support slavery.
+The next day, a vigilance committee destroyed textbooks that they considered an antislavery conspiracy.

-In the postwar period, during the Reconstruction era, the timber trade and town growth were stimulated in the 1870s by the construction of a railroad through here.
+In the postwar period, during the Reconstruction era, the timber trade and town growth were stimulated in the 1870s by the construction of a railroad through there.
 The city had a population of more than 10,000 by 1898.

 Railroad

 The International Railroad and the Houston and Great Northern Railroad first connected Palestine to the city of Hearne in 1872.
-Later that year it was connected northeast to Longview.
+Later that year, it was connected northeast to Longview.
 The railroad merged in 1873 to become the International and Great Northern Railroad (IGN).

-The IGN later became part of the Missouri Pacific Railroad, then ultimately Union Pacific Railroad.
+The IGN later became part of the Missouri Pacific Railroad, and ultimately, the Union Pacific Railroad.
 In 1875, IGN president H.M.
 Hoxie moved to Palestine and built the first Victorian mansion there.
 Successful merchant owners and railroad executives built other elaborate homes along South Sycamore Street.

-The IGN built a major depot in 1892 and a modern passenger coach shop in 1902, making Palestine an important locomotive and coach location.
+The IGN built a major depot in 1892, and a modern passenger coach shop in 1902, making Palestine an important locomotive and coach location.
 These shops continued to operate until 1954.
 At that time, the present facility was built, which is exclusively for freight-car repair.

 Today, the Palestine Car Shop is one of only two car shops on the Union Pacific Railroad that perform major modifications and repairs to freight cars.
 The Palestine UP workforce has more than 100 employees.

 After the state completed the Rusk Penitentiary near the city of Rusk, the state leased convict labor to the railroad as workers.
 The railroad originally transported raw materials to the iron smelter located at the Rusk Penitentiary.
 In 1906, the line reached Maydelle, and by 1909, the line was completed when it reached Palestine.

 Regularly scheduled train service ceased in 1921.
 The line was leased to various railroad companies until 1969, when they abandoned it during national restructuring of the industry.
 The Texas Legislature adapted the railroad as a state park in 1972, to be devoted to operating trains that showed some of the state's railroad history.

 The Texas State Railroad is a state park that allows visitors to ride trains pulled by diesel and steam locomotives between the park's Victorian-style depots and through the forests of East Texas.
 This short railroad line dates to 1883.